Top 10 Programming Languages To Learn (And Earn) in 2019 - And Why?

 Feb 08, 2019

 You always need the right tools for the job: when coding, it is no different.
 The right coding language will make projects much more agreeable, as you can achieve more, work more effectively and avoid large roadblocks due to incompatibility with what you are trying to create.
-For a developer, knowing which languages are growing in popularity is vital, as these are the languages will that power tomorrows apps and solutions.
+For a developer, knowing which languages are growing in popularity is vital, as these are the languages that will power tomorrows apps and solutions.
 As such, being able to code in these languages is the best way to secure better paying - and more innovative - work.

 So, with that in mind, here are our predictions for the top programming languages this year!
 The order is based on the average annual salary of developers in each language (statistics taken from Indeed).

 If you’re looking for a language that’s syntax-friendly, Ruby is a great choice.
 It’s easy to get to grips with, making it an excellent option for developers looking to learn a new language.
 However, one key reason for Ruby’s popularity is that its most common framework, Ruby on Rails, continues to prove successful.
 GitHub, AirBnB, Hulu and Dribbble are just some of the companies that continue to utilise Ruby this way.
 Likewise, Ruby has a great community that continues to support it around the world.
 Such a passionate group will strive to use Ruby wherever it proves most beneficial, which will only help its success this year.
-If you want to test your skills in Ruby, try taking our Quick Ruby Test
+If you want to test your skills in Ruby, try taking our Quick Ruby Test.

 Average annual salary of a Ruby Developer: $123,378